tensorwavecloud/craylm/docs/cray-docs/docs/contact.md

 # Contact Us

-Project Cray is developed by an Artificial Intelligence engineering consortium, built on a philosophy of open collaboration to improve AI systems.
+Project Craylm is developed by an Artificial Intelligence engineering consortium, built on a philosophy of open collaboration to improve AI systems.
 Through our collective engineering efforts with industry and academia we continually integrate and improve the accuracy, safety, speed, and efficiency of AI technologies–helping companies and universities around the world build better AI systems that will benefit society.

 [Get in Touch](https://forms.gle/tk6LFVrTQDSQp8L69)